For current political commentary, see the daily political notes.

 Thus, the decision about having children is, for most people, the most important decision in their lives about how they will affect humanity's resource footprint in the future.
 (Nina Paley said it graphically.)

-That decision enabled me to contribute something else: to launch GNU and the free software movement.
-Having no dependents, I could dedicate myself to what seemed right rather than to whatever someone with money wanted me to do.
+My decision was a contribution, and enabled me to make another contribution: to launch GNU and the free software movement.
+Having no dependents, I could dedicate myself to what seemed right rather than to whatever someone with money told me to do.
 If you are reading this page, it is because that decision enabled me to make contributions to humanity that people appreciate.

 I therefore urge you to do as I did, and have no children.
 I don't wish that nobody had any children; I don't want humanity to disappear.
 But there is no risk of that; for the numbers I could hope to influence, the influence is for the good.